Town and Country Planning Association: Garden cities and new towns

-Climate Change
+Climate change

 The TCPA undertakes research, policy formulation and political influence on climate adaptation and mitigation in the context of spatial planning.
 This is informed by both UK research and European-funded projects on adaptation, green infrastructure, human health and energy.
 European-funded projects on climate change adaptation led by the TCPA include Clim-Cap, GRaBs and PERFECT.

 The Planning & Climate Change Coalition, which has been brought together by Friends of the Earth and the TCPA, includes over 60 cross-sector organisations and individuals.
 The Coalition has worked to ensure that the planning system makes a full contribution to meeting the climate change challenge.
 They have developed planning guidance and model policies on climate change for local authorities in England.
-The aim of the Coalition is to build a consensus amongst a wide range of stakeholders on the benefits of guidance on planning for climate change, working with local authorities, Local Enterprise Partnerships and communities.
+The aim of the Coalition is to build a consensus among a wide range of stakeholders on the benefits of guidance on planning for climate change, working with local authorities, Local Enterprise Partnerships and communities.
 The Coalition has no core funding and no political or corporate affiliations.

-Community Participation and Social Justice
+Community participation and social justice

 The TCPA works with government and the private sector to campaign for meaningful public participation in the planning and development process.
 It also supports communities getting engaged in UK planning.
 This includes a partnership with planning advice charity Planning Aid for London (PAL).